alanbjohnston/CubeSatSim/README.md

 `git checkout master`

-Create a sim.cfg configuration file with your amateur radio callsign by typing:
+Create a sim.cfg configuration file with your amateur radio callsign (in all caps, no lower case letters!) by typing:

 `echo "callsign" >> sim.cfg`